WestleyArgentum/SunlightAPIs.jl/README.md

 entity_search(search_str; auth = "", entity_type = nothing)
 ```
 - `search`: The name to search for.
-Spaces should be URL encoded or represented as a plus sign (+).
 There are no logical operators and no grouping.
 - `type`:   Filter results to a particular type of entity.
     * `"politician"`
     * `"organization"`